okdhryk/robocup2020dspl-sumulation/README.md

 Or ask us via

 ## Change log
 The Rulebook has being completely restructured for 2020 and later competitions.
-The new format was first tested at World Robot Summit 2018.
+The new format was first tested at RoboCup JapanOpen 2020.

 ### Highlights

-## World Robot Summit
+## RoboCup

-## Partner Robot Challenge
+## @Home

 ## Contributing